-The Highlands are often regarded as the true pathway to a rich diversity of both natural and man-made landscapes.
-City, towns, countryside and rugged coastline all make a mark amidst a region that is a unique part of the United Kingdom.
-Despite being sparsely populated and more commonly known for its fresh air, openness, and mountains the city of Inverness was by the 1890’s a town with nearly 20,000 inhabitants.
+The Highlands are often regarded as the pathway to both natural and man-made landscapes.
+City, towns, countryside and rugged coastline all make a mark in a region that is a truly unique part of the United Kingdom.

-Highland League – Origins
+Highland League – The Beginnings

-During the 1880’s an interest in the Highlands of Scotland reached record levels.
-Queen Victoria’s love affair with the Highlands inflicted a massive change in the region.
 Suddenly thanks to the Queen and the growth of the railways it becomes trendy and fashionable for British people to travel north of the border to smell fresh air, build baronial homes and take part in outdoor sports more commonly associated with the royal family.

-In the space of just a few years, the Highlands stopped being seen as an unreachable outpost.
 Suddenly thanks to rising disposable incomes, the growth of organized education, train travel and mass newspaper media the area became the center of British fascination and attention.

-As Highland clothing became fashionable, so did interest in the history of clans and the bagpipes.
 Suddenly, lots of people in the United Kingdom had an interest in their Highland roots, leading to the establishment in the late 19th century of clan societies.

 If the richer sections of society were interested in more upmarket sports like hunting and shooting so the working classes needed its leisure pursuits.
 And very often this came via organized football matches.

 Yet for many people actually living in the Highlands, their living conditions and their lifestyles were as far from the characteristic of the main British industrial centers as you could get.
-Unlike Rangers and Celtic who could pull in thousands of fans from the industrial urban areas of Glasgow, there were no big population catchment areas outside of the reasonably sized Inverness.

 In truth, most people at the end of the 19th century were seeking a way out of the Highlands rather than developing it as a place of leisure, work, and infrastructure.

 For many Highlanders, the British army provided an escape route.
 Highland regiments played a major part in helping Britain to keep hold of its growing Empire; a sprawling Empire of which Queen Victoria was the ruler.
-These type of soldiers played a major role in military campaigns in places like the Crimea, the Napoleonic wars, the Sudan and South Africa.

 If the large English clubs’ we know today were products of the class and educational divides likewise those from the original Highland League set up.
 Like many of the football leagues of the time the Highland League was an idea conceived during the industrial age.

-In the case of the Highland League, this was the Inverness Workman’s Club on August 4th, 1893.
 Employees of the Highland Railway Company had their Company Headquarters, the Locomotive, and Carriage & Wagon Workshops in Inverness.

 At a meeting, a number of clubs expressed an enthusiastic willingness to become part of a competitive football league.
 While the idea brought logistical considerations given the often harsh landscapes, primitive roads, and isolation, the Highland League set up was confirmed.